EIT-ac-nz/Agile-Projects-group-3-S1-2022/readme.txt

-👋 ***Hi Welcome to our Agile Pratcial Project The Creators - Group 3*** 😊 **Team members**:	 Katherine Mulder and Shaniece Eagan **About**:  The 2 of us have been working alongside each other for the last 2.5 months.
-Please have a look on our Wiki Page for more info! 😍
+👋**Hi Welcome to our Agile Project Group 3 "The Creators"**

+The 2 of us have been working alongside each other for the last 2.5 months on our project! 😊

+**Please go on the Wiki page for more information** 😘